travelgateX/documentation-site/content/travelgatex/reference/inputobjects/HotelBookInput.md

       "typeString": "Language",
       "name": "language",
       "url": "/travelgatex/reference/scalars/language",
-      "description": "Language to be used in request.", "args": null
+      "description": "Language to be used in request", "args": null
     },
     {